| Vulnerabilities | |||||

 the original JSON document can be garbage collected even though

-where N >= 0 - This controls the number of
+the decode result is still in use.{bytes_per_red, N} where N >= 0 - This controls the number of

 bytes that Jiffy will process as an equivalent to a reduction.
 Each